 Keep in mind that these breeds are a bit erratic and out of the norm when it comes to genetics.
 They may not show their full personality until fully grown.
 Pet leopards are an extremely high-energy breed, and any cat mixed with their genetics is likely to have a lot of spunk.
 Especially with a hybrid cat like the pet leopard, it is vital to learn about both parent breeds.
 Because these cats are so unpredictable, it is best to be ready for anything.

-The information we have presented here is not meant to substitute the advice of a breeder, veterinarian, or trainer.
+The information we present here does not substitute the advice of a breeder, veterinarian, or trainer.
 It is an overview of these breeds and an introduction to some of the most elusive and rare mixed felines around.